davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.17 (2013.12.19) =
+* Fixed date calculation in test screen.
+* Fixed text encoding issues for systems with PHP 5.4
+* Updated CSS to better match WordPress 3.8 styles.
+* Removed reference to pluggable.php to allow other plugins to plug these functions.
+* Verified compatibility with WP 3.8

 = 1.5.16 (2013.09.15) =
 * Fixed date detection bug in forwarded messages.
 * Possible fix for blank screen issue (flush buffers rather than check for sent headers).